 3 Ways to Recover Deleted Photos from an Android Phone or Tablet

 Oh no!
-So you just hit the delete option on your Android phone or tablet, and accidentally sent some precious photos or videos to the Trash.
+So you just hit the delete button on your Android phone or tablet, and accidentally sent some precious photos or videos to the Trash.

 Trash?
 How to access the Trash on Android?
-To be blunt — there is NO such trash bin on Android OS!
-When you select your pictures and tap the trash icon, your pictures are deleted and can't be found unless you have backups.
+To be blunt — there is NO such trash bin on Android OS.
+When you select your pictures and tap the trash icon, your pictures are deleted and they can't be restored unless you have backups.

 Precautions & tips

-The moment you found you couldn't find your photos, stop using your Android device to shoot additional pictures or videos, and don't save to generate any new data either.
-If your pictures were stored on a mass memory card, best to remove the card from your device and put it in a safe place — make sure it won't encounter any physical damage.
+The moment you couldn't find your photos, stop using your Android device immediately.
+That means don't shoot additional pictures or videos, you should also not generate new data either.
+If your pictures were stored on a mass memory card, it's best to remove the card from your device and put it in a safe place — ensure it won't get any physical damage.

-The goal is to avoid data overwriting.
-Although you've deleted some items off your Android, chances are the data retain intact there on your phone/tablet internal memory or external memory card.
-If you continue writing further data to the memory, it's quite possible that your old data can be written over thus become unrecoverable.
+All these precautions are to avoid data overwriting.
+Technically, though you've deleted some items off your Android, the data will retain intact there on your device.
+If you continue to generate new data, it's possible that your old data will get written over thus become unrecoverable.

 #1: Check if you have backups

-In general, there are usually two different types of backup techniques you can use: via Google Photos app, or via your device manufacturer's own backup software.
+In general, there are two different backup techniques you can use with an Android device: via Google Photos app, or via your device manufacturer's own backup software.

 Restore via Google Photos

-Google Photos is probably the best app to backup and recover your photos and videos.
+Google Photos is probably the best app to backup and recover any photos or videos.
 You can save your Android device's media files to your Google Photos library.
 All you need is to turn on the backup & sync feature on your device.
 This Google support article tells how.
-Also, you can also use Auto Backup to automatically sync your pictures and videos to Google Drive.
-So, if you've enabled the auto backup and sync feature on your Android phone/tablet, good luck for you.
-Simply go to Google Photos or Google Drive, and you can easily access your deleted pictures, videos even music.
+Also, you can use Auto Backup to sync your pictures and videos to Google Drive.
+If you've enabled the auto backup and sync feature on your Android phone/tablet, good luck for you.
+Just go to Google Photos or Google Drive, and you should be able to easily access your deleted pictures, videos even music.

 Restore via device backups

-Since an Android-based phone or tablet usually supports extended memory, the type of photo recovery tools you should use depends on where your deleted pictures were saved.
+Since Android phones or tablets have internal memory and support extended memory cards, the type of photo recovery tools you need to try depend on where your deleted pictures were saved.

 If your photos were stored on a MicroSD card, try Stellar Photo Recovery — a robust digital media recovery program designed to rescue files deleted or lost from common flash cards.
-Note: you'll need to run it on a PC or Mac.
-First, load your SD card into a card reader, plug it into your computer and launch the software to scan, then recover your pictures and videos.
+First, load your SD card into a card reader, plug it into your computer and launch the Stellar Phoenix software for a scan, then recover and save your pictures and videos.

-#3: Send your Android device for data recovery service
+#3: Send your Android device for data recovery services

-Unlike Apple iOS which offers a "Recently Deleted" folder to recycle deleted pictures and videos users remove, Android does not have this feature in its current OS version.
-When you delete some pictures or videos and can't find them anywhere on the device, it can be very frustrating and devastating depending upon how valuable these photos mean to you.
+Unlike Apple iOS which offers a "Recently Deleted" folder to recycle deleted pictures and videos (more on this iPhone photo recovery article), Android doesn't have this feature in its current version.
+When you delete some pictures or videos and can't find them anywhere on the device, it's definitely frustrating depending on how valuable these photos mean to you.